Best-ways-to-digitize-photos-feature

 Image Credit: Markus Spiske

-Here’s another easy way to convert photos to digital at home.
+Here’s another way to convert photos to digital at home.

-Note that this method isn’t the best way to scan old photos if you want the sharpest possible outcomes, but a digital camera can still make a great alternative to a flatbed scanner.
+However, it’s definitely doable.
+Keep in mind that a good camera and lens will give you the sharpest possible outcome, but a digital camera can still make a great alternative to a flatbed scanner.

 You can even get away with using your smartphone—but I’ve got more on that later.